 Here is the most recent list of MD schools requiring CASPer.
 Check with individual schools regarding their requirements of Snapshot and Duet.
 If a school has made it clear that it does not require Snapshot/Duet, it has an asterisk beside it.

 To get ready for the CASPer, read about the format of the exam and what to expect.
 Here are tips to help you prepare for the exam, provided by Altus, the company that administers the test.
-A webinar for those taking the CASPer was held in June 2018.
 Samples of CASPer scenarios are provided here.
 To discuss how best to prepare for the CASPer please contact me via email at email@example.com.

 –Liza Thompson, Expert Medical School Admissions Consultant